Ivan Bogachev

 FREE WILL

-Proactive impulses to make changes:
+Proactive impulses, to make changes:

-Reactive impulses, the ways to adapt to the changes:
+Reactive impulses, to adapt to the changes:

 2. Adaptation.
 Destroy yourself to survive.
 The choice to adapt may lead to circumstantial survival, but it is destructive by its nature.